nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **A:** CoDoc data are saved as a JSON file at ***[JAR file location]*****/data/codoc.json**.
 Advanced users are welcome to update data directly by editing that data file.

 <div class="span" class="alert alert-danger">
-:warning: <b>Caution:</b> If your changes to the data file make its format invalid, CoDoc will discard all data and start with an empty data file at the next run.
+:exclamation: <b>Caution:</b> If your changes to the data file make its format invalid, CoDoc will discard all data and start with an empty data file at the next run.
 </div>

 [Scroll back to *Table of Contents*](#table-of-contents)